 There was a time when most wellness program participants used paper forms and printed materials to report on health risks or to participate in a wellness program.
 The logistics of creating, printing, shipping, and collecting these materials was burdensome.

-For the most part, all of that has been replaced by giving employees access to the web.
+Employers have mostly replaced those practices by giving employees access to the web.
 Whether on a computer or mobile device, it is a lot easier and more pleasant to participate than it used to be.
-Every corporate wellness program should be available on a computer and a mobile device.
+Without doubt, every corporate wellness program should be available on a computer and a mobile device.

 A wellness platform needs to have a mobile app that allows every employee to participate in every aspect of their program.
 At WellSteps, we are seeing more and more employees participating in our wellness programs with the WellSteps app, where employees can access activity trackers, rewards, campaigns, behavior change tools, and more.

 In the very near future almost all employees will participate with a mobile device.
-Well-designed and easy-to-use apps make it easy for employees to engage in your corporate health and wellness program.
-This helps them stay motivated to have healthier lives.
+To repeat, well-designed and easy-to-use apps make it easy for employees to engage in your corporate health and wellness program.
+Because, this helps them stay motivated to have healthier lives.

 3. Incentives That Use Sticks Rather Than Carrots

-• Failed to communicate about the employee wellness program until it was rolled out
+- Management failed to communicate about the employee wellness program before rolling it out

 Unless motivated, most employees will have a hard time beginning and maintaining a healthy lifestyle.
-Behavior change is one of the most difficult things that we do as humans.
+Behavior change is, without doubt, one of the most difficult things that we do as humans.

-There are two types of incentives.
+In general, there are two types of incentives.
 Negative incentives such as punishments or fines.
 Programs that use these are using the stick approach to employee behavior.
-They use punishments and fines to force employees to improve their health.
-The other type of incentive is positive rewards or reinforcements.
+So, they use punishments and fines to force employees to improve their health.
+In contrast, the other type of incentive is positive rewards or reinforcements.

-This is the carrot approach to incentives.
+In essence, this is the carrot approach to incentives.
 Just about everyone responds better to positive reinforcement then they due to negative reinforcement.
-Corporate health and wellness programs that beat their employees into submission rarely get positive wellness outcomes.
-They almost always lower employee morale.
+In fact, corporate health and wellness programs that force their employees into submission rarely get positive wellness outcomes.
+They almost always lower employee morale in general.

 4. Use Existing Staff to Design and Run the Corporate Health and Wellness Program